slaclab/lcls2-bcs-acm-firmware-upgrade/README.md

 QF2-pre Manual.odt - Manual for the QF2-pre in editable form.
 QF2-pre Manual.pdf - Manual for the QF2-pre in PDF format.

+Files in qf2_python:

+This is a Python package (qf2_python) which should be executed from the root directory (you can also add the package to PYTHONPATH).
+Example scripts are in:

+qf2_python/scripts

+Execute as:

+python -m qf2_python.scripts.[SCRIPT_TO_EXECUTE]

+Files in qf2_cpp:

+This is a placeholder for a future C++ version of the QF2-pre interface.